Park Hotels & Resorts Inc. (PK) and the Battle of Fundamentals vs. Technicals

-Park Hotels & Resorts Inc. (NYSE:PK) went up by 1.52% from its latest closing price compared to the recent 1-year high of $23.10.
-The company’s stock price has collected -0.95% of loss in the last five trading sessions.
+Park Hotels & Resorts Inc. (NYSE:PK) went up by 5.20% from its latest closing price compared to the recent 1-year high of $23.10.
+The company’s stock price has collected 6.81% of gains in the last five trading sessions.

 Is It Worth Investing in Park Hotels & Resorts Inc. (NYSE :PK) Right Now?